You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 Quick Answer

-When you work out, your muscles experience mechanical tension, microscopic strain, and metabolic stress.
-After the workout, your body repairs the stressed muscle fibers through muscle protein synthesis.
-Over time, this process helps your muscles become stronger and, in many cases, larger.
+When you work out, your muscles face mechanical tension, metabolic stress, and tiny amounts of microscopic strain.
+After the workout, your body repairs that stressed tissue through muscle protein synthesis.
+With consistent training, enough recovery, and good nutrition, your muscles adapt by becoming stronger and sometimes larger.

 What Happens to Your Muscles During Exercise?